anthill-platform/anthill/docs/services/game-master/party.rst

 Late connection
 ~~~~~~~~~~~~~~~

 In some cases, party members can join the Game Server way after creation of it.
-For example, if ``room_filter`` is defined inside the party, the existing Game Server will be searched before creating a new one.
+For example, if ``room_filters`` is defined inside the party, the existing Game Server will be searched before creating a new one.
 In that case the party members may connect to existing Game Server that was spawned by another party (or without any party at all).

 To deal with this, a Game Server can identify a party member by parsing the ``info`` object of the ``joined`` controller request response.
 The ``info`` object may contain these fields: ``party_id``, ``party_profile``, ``party_role``, their definitions are described above.